 Now retired, as an agricultural engineer Juan spent decades working with local growers, as well as working his own land.
 He witnessed first-hand the workings of the old wineries as well as the rise of the new, and to help explain it all he takes us to the town’s excellent Museum of Wine.

 Listening to Juan’s description of the rudimentary methods and workings of the old bodegas, it’s tempting to think that under such conditions a good wine must have been more of a happy accident than a grand design, but a few tweaks aside this was how it had been done for as long as anyone could remember.
-So either tastes changed dramatically or it was something else that led to the region’s fall from grace.
+So either tastes changed dramatically or something catastrophic occurred to cause the region’s fall from grace.

-For aside from the poor conditions in which the wine was being transported and stored, not to mention the inevitable deterioration that over-production brings, something much more sinister than a train was about to plough its way into town: the phylloxera bug.
+For aside from the poor conditions in which the wine was being transported and stored, not to mention the inevitable deterioration that over-production brings, something much more sinister than the train was about to plough its way into town: phylloxera.
 This aphid, which had already turned the rest of Europe’s vineyards into vine cemeteries, now turned its attention to Valdepeñas.
-Ironically though, it wasn’t the destructive power of the little critter, so much as a decision that was taken in the aftermath of the destruction, that would ultimately prove to do the most damage to the region’s reputation.
+Ironically though, it wasn’t the destructive power of the little critter, so much as a fatal decision that was taken in the aftermath of the destruction, that would ultimately prove to be the region’s undoing.

 In what would prove to be a spectacularly short-sighted act of self-harm, the local growers chose to replant most of their withered vineyards with the more easily grown Airén.
 Easier to cultivate, hardier and producing almost twice the yield of Tempranillo (known as Cencibel in these parts), the white grape variety would seem to be a smart choice, but for one important detail: it made awful wine!